Menu

 Sports & Recreation Applications

 Sports facilities prioritize impact resistance, glare control, and safe uniformity.
-Many gyms and arenas favor UFO fixtures due to durability and higher IK ratings, while linear fixtures can work well in controlled, low-impact recreation environments.
+Many gyms and arenas favor UFO fixtures due to durability and higher IK ratings, while linear fixtures can work well in controlled, lower-impact recreation environments.

 Sports & Recreation ApplicationTypical Mounting HeightRecommended FixtureWhy This Works Best